newrelic/terraform-provider-newrelic/website/docs/guides/getting_started.html.markdown

 ## Apply Your Terraform Configuration

-To summarize, so far we've configured an Alert Policy that contains an Alert Condition that is associated with a specific application, but we haven't actually provisioned these resources in our New Relic account.
+To summarize, so far we've configured an alert policy that contains an alert condition that is associated with a specific application, but we haven't actually provisioned these resources in our New Relic account.
 Let's do that now.

 To apply your configuration and provision these resources in your New Relic account, run the following command.